tamerthamoqa/CheXpert-multilabel-classification-tensorflow/README.md

 * The official validation set was used as the "test" set for the training experiments.
 * __U-zeroes__ method was used on the dataset; all instances of the 'uncertain' label were mapped as zeroes.

+A __DenseNet-201__ and __Inception-ResNet-V2__ multi-label classification convolutional neural network models were trained on the full 14 CheXpert labels:
+* The default training hyperparameters in '_train_multilabel_classification_model.py_' were used.
+* __Class weighted binary crossentropy loss__ training was used.
+* The training set mean and standard deviation values to center and standardize the input images were used (__featurewise centering and standard deviation normalization__).
-A DenseNet-201 and Inception-ResNet-V2 convolutional neural network models were trained on the full 14 CheXpert labels using the default training hyperparameters in '_train_multilabel_classification_model.py_' with class weighted binary crossentropy loss training.
-An Ensemble model was created from the trained models in this [jupyter notebook](https://github.com/tamerthamoqa/CheXpert-multilabel-classification-tensorflow/blob/master/testing_trained_models/creating_ensemble_model.ipynb) (Average Predictions Ensemble) and tested on the validation and "test" sets.
+* An __Ensemble model__ was created from the trained models in this [jupyter notebook](https://github.com/tamerthamoqa/CheXpert-multilabel-classification-tensorflow/blob/master/testing_trained_models/creating_ensemble_model.ipynb) (Average Predictions Ensemble) and tested on the validation and "test" sets.

 Please report any errors or issues.
 Feedback and suggestions would be greatly appreciated.